idriss30/Algorithms/README.md

 # Algorithms
-implementing  few algorithms and solbing few challenges
+implementing a few algorithms and solving some challenges.
+// stacks queues, dictionnary, trees, graphs